The Best Carrot Cake Baked Oatmeal with Cream Cheese Icing

 • 1/4 teaspoon vanilla extract

-2. To a large mixing bowl, add the eggs, almond milk, apple sauce, maple syrup, melted butter, and vanilla extract.
+• To a large mixing bowl, add the eggs, almond milk, applesauce, maple syrup, melted butter, and vanilla extract.
 Whisk all of the wet ingredients together until well combined.

-3. Next, add the gluten free oats, baking powder, spices, and salt to the mixing bowl and stir until well combined.
+• Next, add the oats, baking powder, spices, and salt to the mixing bowl and stir until well combined.

-4. Next, fold in the chopped walnuts, raisins, shredded coconut, and finely shredded carrot, into the batter until well combined.
+• Lastly fold in the walnuts, raisins, shredded coconut, and grated carrot.

-5. Transfer the carrot cake oatmeal batter to a well greased 9×13 baking dish.
+• Transfer the oatmeal batter to a greased 9×9 baking dish.

-7. While the oatmeal is baking, make the cream cheese glaze.
-In small bowl mix together the cream cheese, almond milk, powdered sugar, orange zest, and vanilla sugar until well combined.
+• While the oatmeal is baking, make the cream cheese drizzle.
+In a small bowl mix together the cream cheese, almond milk, maple syrup, orange zest, and vanilla until well combined and smooth.

-8. Let the oatmeal cool for 5-10 minutes before serving with the cream cheese glaze drizzled over.
+• Let the oatmeal cool for 5-10 minutes before slicing and serving with a drizzle of the cream cheese glaze.

 Leave a Reply